IAB-PrivSec-program/draft-iab-privsec-metadata-insertion/draft-iab-privsec-confidentiality-mitigations.md

 approaches to anonymization against traffic analysis include:

  o Aggregation: Routing sessions for many endpoints through a common mid-point (e.g, an HTTP proxy).
-Since the midpoint appears as the end of the communication, individual endpoints cannot be distinguished.
+The midpoint appears as the origin of the communication when traffic analysis is conducted from points after it, so individual sources cannot be distinguished.
+ If traffic analysis is being conducted prior to the mid-point, all flows appear to be destined to the same point, which leaks very little information.
+Even when traffic analysis is being performed both before and after the mid-point, simultaneous connections may make it difficult to corelate the traffic going into and out of the mid-point.
+ For this to be effective as a mitigation, traffic to the mid-point must be encrypted and traffic from the mid-point should be.

  o Onion routing: Routing a session through several mid-points, rather than directly end-to-end, with encryption that guarantees that each